anthonycoffey/React-Native-App/memory-bank/activeContext.md

 ## Recent Changes

+- **Standardized Section Titles:**
+  - Refactored all section titles in `components/job/` to use the standardized `CardTitle` component from `components/Typography.tsx`.
+  - Removed local title styles from `components/job/JobComments.tsx` and `components/job/JobFiles.tsx`.
+  - Applied style overrides to `CardTitle` where necessary to handle different alignments (e.g., left-aligned titles next to icons).
+- **Encapsulated Job Components in Cards:**
+  - Refactored all components on the job details page (`app/job/[id].tsx`) to be self-contained cards.
+  - Each component now wraps its content in the `<Card>` component, making them more modular and reusable.
+  - Cleaned up `app/job/[id].tsx` by removing the redundant `<Card>` wrappers.
 - **Modernized Job Page Layout:**
   - Refactored the `app/job/[id].tsx` page to use the standardized `Card` component for all sections, creating a consistent and modern layout.
   - Removed old card styles from child components (`JobStatus`, `JobProxy`, etc.) to prevent style conflicts and improve code maintainability.